Internal Closedness and von Neumann-Morgenstern Stability in Matching Theory: Structures and Complexity: Conclusions

 \section{Conclusions}

-In this paper we introduce a generalization of vNM-stable matchings called internally closed matchings, given by inclusionwise maximal internally stable sets of matchings.
-This new class of problem is structurally interesting: in the bipartite case, internally closed sets exhibits a lattice structure which corresponds to the set of stable matchings in an easily characterized sub-instance of the original problem; in the non-bipartite case, characterizing internally closed sets is co-NP-hard for which we show a reduction from 3-SAT. co-NP-hardness of internally closed sets also naturally leads to an co-NP-hardness proof for deciding vNM-stability in the roommate case.
-Our structural results, in turn, extend the classical theory of rotation posets for both marriages and roommate instances.
+In this paper we introduce a generalization of vNM stable matchings called internally closed matchings, given by inclusionwise maximal internally stable sets of matchings.
+This new class of problem is structurally interesting: in the bipartite case, internally closed sets exhibit a lattice structure which corresponds to the set of stable matchings in an easily characterized sub-instance of the original problem; in the non-bipartite case, characterizing internally closed sets is co-NP-hard for which we show a reduction from 3-SAT. co-NP-hardness of internally closed sets also naturally leads to an co-NP-hardness proof for deciding vNM stability in the roommate case.
+Our structural results, in turn, extend the classical theory of rotation posets for both the marriage and roommate problems.

-Several future lines of research will be interesting to pursue.
-When discussing internal closedness and vNM-stability in the roommate case, we emphasized that our discussions are restricted to deciding whether the set of stable matchings of a solvable roommate instance is internally closed / vNM-stable.
-On the one hand, our restriction shows that internal closedness and vNM stability are already co-NP-hard even when considering a subdomain that seem most tractable.
-On the other hand, to gain full vision of the problem, it might be interesting to investigate properties of internally closed / vNM-stable sets of matchings of unsolvable roommate instances.

-Furthermore, while we have shown that \texttt{CIC} and \texttt{CvNMS} are co-NP-hard.
-It is clear that \texttt{CvNMS} belongs to co-NP, since a ``no'' certificate is given by a matching $M \in \M(T)\setminus \Ss(\tilde T)$ that is not blocked by $\tilde T$.
+Several interesting future lines of research exist.
+Our analysis of internal closedness and vNM stability in the roommate case is restricted to solvable instances.
+On the one hand, our restriction shows that deciding internal closedness and vNM stability is already co-NP-hard even when considering a subdomain that seems most tractable.
+On the other hand, it would be interesting to investigate properties of internally closed / vNM stable sets of matchings of unsolvable roommate instances.
+In addition, while we have shown that \texttt{CIC}, \texttt{CvNMS}, and \texttt{FvNMS} are co-NP-hard, further questions remain about their complexities.
+It is clear that \texttt{CvNMS} belongs to co-NP, since a ``no'' certificate is given by a matching $M \in \M(T)\setminus \Ss(\widetilde T)$ that is not blocked by $\widetilde T$.
 Whether \texttt{CIC} $\in$ co-NP remains open.
+The complexity of the problem of deciding whether a roommate instance has a vNM stable set is also open.
+Note that the latter problem is easier than \texttt{FvNMS}, since it only requires a yes/no answer, and no subtable as an output.

 {Bibliography@\emph{Bibliography}} \begin{appendices}